-- Only if Stages 1 and 2 have been exhausted and the complaint remains unresolved should a formal complaint be made at Stage 3 to the School's Advisory Board. - A Stage 3 complaint must be made in writing, stating the nature of the complaint, and how the School has handled it so far at Stages 1 and 2.
-The parent should send this complaint to complaints@stjohnsprepandsenior.co.uk. - An advisory board member will consider any such complaint and will acknowledge the complaint orally through a meeting with the parents, or in writing and will aim to resolve the matter within 10 school days of the complaint being made.
-If this proves impossible, a letter will be sent explaining the reason for the delay and giving a revised target date. - Each case will be investigated thoroughly and, if applicable, witnesses will be interviewed, and statements will be taken from those involved.
-We keep accurate written records of all meetings.
-Once the relevant facts have been established, the advisory board member will give a response to the parent either orally or in writing if a meeting is not possible.
+- Only if Stages 1 and 2 have been exhausted and the complaint remains unresolved (or the complaint concerns the Headteacher or the Principal) should a formal complaint be made at Stage 3 to the School's Advisory Board. - A Stage 3 complaint must be made in writing, stating the nature of the complaint, and, if applicable, how the school has handled it so far at Stages 1 and 2.
+The parent should send this complaint to complaints@stjohnsprepandsenior.co.uk. - An advisory board member will consider any such complaint and will acknowledge the complaint orally through a meeting with the parents, or in writing, and will aim to resolve the matter within 10 school days of the complaint being made.
+If this proves unrealistic, a letter will be sent explaining the reason for the delay and giving a revised target date. - Each case will be investigated thoroughly and, if applicable, witnesses will be interviewed, and statements will be taken from those involved.
+Once the relevant facts have been established, the advisory board member will respond to the parent either orally or in writing if a meeting is not possible.
 Any written response will include a full explanation of the decision and the reason for it, including where appropriate, any action that the School will take.